Reverse Proxy Authentication

 # Configures reverse proxy authentication for the web UI. reverseProxyAuthentication: # Set to true to activate authentication enabled: true # Name of the HTTP request header field that carries the username usernameHeader: "REMOTE_USER" # Set to true for backward compatibility with old client plugins csrfProtectionDisabled: false # The service URL that will be redirected to when a user requests logout. logoutUrl: http://localhost/logout/index.html

 config.yml contains a commented out section for this configuration with some further details.

 In order to implement PKI authentication, a reverse proxy server is needed to translate PKI supplied credentials to users known by IQ Server.

 Tools and plugins can be configured to use PKI authentication, which delegates authentication to the Java Virtual Machine (JVM).
 When delegated, the tool or plugin does not handle authentication and instead the JVM supplies PKI information to the reverse proxy for authentication.

-For information on setting PKI authentication for a specific tool or plugin, please see the appropriate page.
+For information on setting PKI authentication for a specific tool or plugin, review that tool/plugin's specific page.